Reproduction of the Sistine Chapel in the Ōtsuka Museum of Art © Chris Bisset

 The RIBA WCCA Travel Award has been offered annually since 2008 by The Worshipful Company of Chartered Architects in cooperation with the RIBA.
 The award is made in memory of Stuart Murphy, the Chief Planning Officer of the City of London, and past Master of the WCCA.

-The Award provides an international travel grant of up to £2,000 to a student or a group of students enrolled in a RIBA-validated Part 2 course in a School of Architecture in the greater London area.
-Winners are requested to produce a report, which will be produced after the trip for the RIBA and WCCA.
+The Award provides a travel grant of up to £2,000 to a student or a group of students enrolled in a RIBA-validated Part 2 course in a School of Architecture in the greater London area.
+Winners present their work here at the RIBA and are also requested to produce a report for the RIBA and WCCA collections.

 Linda Hagberg (Bartlett) travelled to Caracas, Venezuela to conduct research on the capital's 'Barrios'